top of page

 Classes 6 and 7

-The Rotary Elgin Trophy will be awarded for the best individual combined performance in the 13-16 year old Classes by a resident of Moray.
+The Rotary Elgin Trophy will be awarded for the best individual combined performance in the 16 years and under Classes by a resident of Moray.
 The Andy McCormack Trophy will be awarded to a player showing great promise over both Classes 6 and 7 apart from the Class winners.

-Class 8: 13-16 years inclusive - Freestyle Medley - New Class
+Class 8: 18 years and under - Freestyle Medley

 Own choice of tunes – entrants are asked to play a medley of tunes written in a “Scottish idiom” and lasting no longer than 6 minutes.